openfoodfacts/openfoodfacts-python/README.md

 Please note that this SDK is still in beta and the API is subject to change.
 Make sure to pin the version in your requirements file.

+## Third party applications
+If you use this SDK or want to use this SDK, make sure to read the [REUSE](https://github.com/openfoodfacts/openfoodfacts-python/blob/develop/REUSE.md) and ensure you comply with the OdBL licence, in addition to the licence of this package (MIT).
+Make sure you at least fill the form, and feel free to open a PR to add your application in this list :-)

 ## Installation

 The easiest way to install the SDK is through pip: